enginecommerce/engine-flight-manual/products/index.md

     - instruction: Click Create
       image: /assets/images/mockdown/draft2/new_taxonomy_screenshot_mockdown_with_create_button_dark.jpg

-  - title: Search for a product
+  - title: Search for a Product
     steps:

     - instruction: Locate the Products Menu Link at the top of the page